ORGelling/webappdemo/README.md

 ### common commands:
 symfony

-#check requirements:
+check requirements:
 symfony check:req

-#new app:
+new app:
 symfony new [name]

-#start server:
+start server:
 symfony serve

-#index.php is the default file.
-Located in public folder, with all other files accessible from a webbrowser.
-#index.php is a front controller and controls all access to all other files in the rest of the framework.
+index.php is the default file.
+Located in public folder, with all other files accessible from a webbrowser. index.php is a front controller and controls all access to all other files in the rest of the framework.
 Does not need to be changed.

-#src source folder holds all php code.
-#controller folder: create new file called HomeController.
+src source folder holds all php code. controller folder: create new file called HomeController.
 Define HomeController class with "public method" index()

-#define a Route to enable the framework to run the index method
-#best way to do this is to use php attributes
+define a Route to enable the framework to run the index method.
+The best way to do this is to use php attributes.

-#add a use statement above the class to import it into the current namespace.
+Add a use statement above the class to import it into the current namespace.

-#Controller action method needs to return a Response class.
-#add use statement for Response class and return type declaration for the index() method.
+Controller action method needs to return a Response class.
+Add use statement for Response class and return type declaration for the index() method.

-#symfony flex modifies composer behaviour to allow for executing additional commands after installation
+symfony flex modifies composer behaviour to allow for executing additional commands after installation

-#HTML content to be output goes in separate files called templates, which can be created with twig library
+HTML content to be output goes in separate files called templates, which can be created with twig library

 composer require symfony/twig-bundle

-#this also creates a templates folder
+this also creates a templates folder

-#use directories to match controller name (like home) and files to match method name (index).
+use directories to match controller name (like home) and files to match method name (index).

-#suffix: .html.twig
+suffix: .html.twig

-#Load and output template: extend a base class
+Load and output template: extend a base class

-use Symfony\Bundle\FrameworkBundle\Controller\AbstractController;
+<pre>use Symfony\Bundle\FrameworkBundle\Controller\AbstractController;
 (...)
 class HomeController extends AbstractController
 {